Employment Law Cases

-Employer liable for employee's data breach
+Employer not liable for employee's data breach

 WM Morrisons Supermarket plc v Various Claimants